jorgejuliansanchez/jorgejuliansanchez/README.md

-- 👋 Hi, I’m @jorgejuliansanchez
-- 👀 I’m interested in Artificial Inteligence
+I’m interested in AI
-- 🌱 I’m currently learning Python ML
-- 💞️ I’m looking to collaborate on Machine Learning
-- 📫 How to reach me jorgejuliansanchez@gmail.com
+jorgejuliansanchez@gmail.com

 <!---
 jorgejuliansanchez/jorgejuliansanchez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.